KXLT-FM: History

 While the station was still doing testing, it was assigned the KXLT-FM call sign by the Federal Communications Commission on August 26, 1994.
 It signed on the air in September 1994.

-On November 16, 2006, Clear Channel Communications planned to sell 448 of its radio stations outside the top 100 markets including KXLT-FM, along with Boise's sister stations including KSAS-FM, KCIX, KTMY (now KAWO), KIDO, and KFXD.
-In March 2007, Peak Broadcasting LLC bought the latter stations, making Boise one of the largest markets without any radio stations owned by the future iHeartMedia.
+On November 16, 2006, Clear Channel Communications planned to sell 448 of its radio stations outside the top 100 markets, including the company's Boise stations: KXLT-FM, KSAS-FM, KCIX, KTMY (now KAWO), KIDO, and KFXD.
+In March 2007, Peak Broadcasting LLC bought the former Clear Channel-owned stations.

 On August 30, 2013, a deal was announced in which Townsquare Media would purchase Peak Broadcasting's stations, including KXLT-FM.
-The deal was part of Cumulus Media's acquisition of Dial Global; Townsquare swapped Peak's Fresno, California stations to Cumulus for its stations in Dubuque, Iowa and Poughkeepsie, New York.
-Peak, Townsquare, and Dial Global are all controlled by Oaktree Capital Management.
+The deal was part of Cumulus Media's acquisition of Dial Global; Townsquare swapped Peak's stations in Fresno, California, to Cumulus for its stations in Dubuque, Iowa, and Poughkeepsie, New York.
+Peak, Townsquare, and Dial Global were all controlled by Oaktree Capital Management.
 The sale to Townsquare was completed on November 14, 2013.